Joel is an author, screenwriter, and producer. He has developed projects for TNT, CBS, Warner Brothers, Fox, Ovation Network, and more.

-The longer I write these hubs, the more inclined I become to share stories of a deeply personal nature.
+The longer I write these articles, the more inclined I become to share stories of a deeply personal nature.
 This is one such story that I rarely speak of.
-During this horrific time of renewed debate as it regards arming teachers to protect their students against school shootings, it‘s time to be smart and consider a harsh hypothesis:
+During this horrific time of renewed debate as regards arming teachers to protect their students against school shootings, it‘s time to be smart and consider a harsh hypothesis:

 I suggest that the majority of our teachers are psychologically ill-equipped to handle the responsibility.

 I taught special education for nearly 11 years.
 My population consisted primarily of substance abusers and gang members.
 During my last year in the profession, well over a decade ago, I was assaulted by a student.
-He was a smart kid, and a class leader.
-He also stood about six feet tall, and was in great shape at slightly over 200 pounds.
+He was a smart kid and a class leader.
+He also stood about six feet tall and was in great shape at slightly over 200 pounds.

 I’m 5’8.
-At the time I was in shape as well.
-I had just run my first LA Marathon, and felt at the top of my game both personally and professionally.
+At the time, I was in shape as well.
+I had just run my first LA Marathon and felt at the top of my game, both personally and professionally.
 However, my confidence, and my physical conditioning, would prove to be moot points in the context of what followed.

 My student had issues with drugs and alcohol.
 And fighting.
-He was consistently fighting, and had been suspended more than once.
+He was consistently fighting and had been suspended more than once.

 One day, in the classroom, he told me to shut up.
 He didn’t ask; he told me.
-He stood from his seat, and started pacing back and forth.
-He asked the other students to stand and back off; as one they stood against the wall.
+He stood from his seat and started pacing back and forth.
+He asked the other students to stand and back off; as one, they stood against the wall.
 He asked a student to block the door.
 The student complied.

 Imagine what was going through my mind at that moment.

 He again told me to shut up.
 I asked him to sit down.
-He took my desk, tried to flip it, walked to my side and slugged me in the jaw.
+He took my desk, tried to flip it, walked to my side, and slugged me in the jaw.

-I stood up, and immediately said, “I’m pressing charges.”
+I stood up and immediately said, "I’m pressing charges."
 He tried to slug me again, but a crisis interventionist managed to get in the room and grab him.

 The student who blocked the door told me after the incident that he went out and got the guy.
 When he was asked to block the door, he took advantage to help me.

 About 30 minutes later, I sat in the cop car with the student who assaulted me.
-He was sobbing, and apologetic.
-He said, “Of all people I can’t believe I did that to you.”
+He was sobbing and apologetic.
+He said, "Of all people, I can’t believe I did that to you."

 This student and I had a bond.
 I had him pegged as a leader early, and I tried my best throughout the year to work with him to enhance that quality.
 He acknowledged as much.
-I told him I forgive him, but the charges will remain.
+I told him I forgave him, but the charges will remain.